 For example, a farmer uses a portion of the money earned by selling his crops to buy a personal computer.
 Or Steve Jobs uses a portion of the money earned through selling personal computers to buy a book by his favorite author.

-What are individual rights?
-Individual rights are not the modern misconception of a so-called right to other people’s thought, effort, or property, but rather, a principle that protects your right to think, produce, and keep that which you produce.
 Individual rights are the bridge between morality and politics, the principle that protects the individual’s right to engage in moral behavior and reap the benefits of such behavior.
-Individual rights include the right to life, that is, the right to take the actions necessary to support your life; the right to property, that is, the right to possess or trade the values that you yourself have created; the right to liberty, that is, the right to free thought, speech and action; and the right to the pursuit of happiness, that is, the right to be able to choose to work for the sake of your own life and the lives of the particular people you care about without forcible interference by others, including the government.
+Individual rights protect your right to think, act, and keep that which you produce.
+Individual rights include the right to life, that is, the right to take the actions necessary to support your life; the right to liberty, that is, the right to free thought, speech and action; the right to property, that is, the right to possess or trade the values that you yourself have created; and the right to the pursuit of happiness, that is, the right to be able to choose to work for the sake of your own life and the lives of the particular people you care about without forcible interference by others, including the government.

 How does a capitalist government create the conditions that make the establishment of individual rights possible?
 By abolishing the initiation of physical force, both by the government against its citizens and by private citizens against each other.
 This is the practical form by which the principle of individual rights, which protects the individual’s right to create and trade, is implemented.